vmiklos/plees-tracker/guide/src/usage.md

 useful in case you selected a path which is then implicitly synchronized to some external server, e.g. Nextcloud.

+Pretty backup allows you to create a CSV file which has human-readable start, stop and length values during exporting to a file.
+This pretty output can't be imported back, though.

 ### Dashboard

 You can also customize the dashboard duration, which limits the sleeps and sleep statistics on the